lancenigel/lancenigel/README.md

 Welcome to my page!
 I'm currently in my fourth year at the University of Toronto, deeply immersed in the realms of technology and software development.
 My journey is fueled by a blend of computer science knowledge and a robust foundation in software engineering.
 I'm driven by the ambition to create a significant impact in the world through innovative coding practices.

-**Important Note: During my internships, I worked with private GitHub repositories.
-As a result, not all of my contributions are visible publicly.**

 ## Previous Experience